Diving into the deep end of field research. by Amor Luciano

 June 28, 2018

+As an Environmental Studies major most of what I had learned about the environment and the ecosystem has been in the classroom.
+But this past summer I had an opportunity to assist Dr. Jackson on her research in the Acadia National Park in Maine and for two weeks I had gotten a taste of what a career would be like in this field.
 The week leading up to my arrival in Maine for the Acadia Bug Project was filled with such stomach-tangling knots and nervousness that border-lined anxiety.
 For the first time in my academic career I will be doing actual research and field work pertaining to my possible future career.
-Although I was incredibly excited to finally get my hands dirty in some field work but I was nervous that I was overestimating my abilities and would be more of a setback and slow the progress down.
+Although I was incredibly excited, I was nervous that I could be overestimating my abilities and would be more of a hindrance.

 As the week progressed, it became easier to immerse myself into the routine of each field day.
 Some of the days were long, with us doing field work in the morning and after a quick lunch break working with citizen scientists in the afternoon and other days were a little bit shorter but much more intensive making the day appear long.
-However working with the citizen scientists was such a different and unique experience.
-The level of enthusiasm that they would bring to the site would reenergize me for the afternoon and it was also great to see regular people getting excited to be a part of scientific research.
+However, working with the citizen scientists was such a different and unique experience.
+The level of enthusiasm that they would bring to the site would re-energize me for the afternoon and it was great to see regular people getting excited to be a part of scientific research.
 Some were a bit more enthusiastic than others completely willing to get down and dirty to catch some aquatic insects but all were fun to have.
 My first week was insane, exhausting, and a bit of a blur; my second week became much more routine but just as exhausting.
-Between the long days of field work under the hot sun, an afternoon of bug sorting, and nights filled with either reading or movies, my time here just flew by.
-This was definitely an experience that not only will I never forget but has solidified my decision to work as an Ecologist and work in the environment.
-It has also revealed how important crowd sourcing for research, aka citizen scientists, can be and how anyone who has an interest (myself included) can help in others research.
+Between the long days of field work under the hot sun, an afternoon of bug sorting, and nights filled with either reading or movies, my time just flew by.
+This was definitely an experience that not only will I never forget but has solidified my decision to work as an Ecologist and in the environment.